jantonioavalos/jantonioavalos/src/content/pages/index.md

   ctaLink: /about
 ---

 I'm a user advocate with a 9+ years background in the tech industry.
 Working on engineering and design from technical to leadership roles.
-Focused on creating solutions that solve easily people’s challenges.
+Focused on creating usable solutions for people’s challenges.